Passero23333/Data-Science/README.md

 # Data-Science
-notes about books, courses and etc. for data science
+notes about book: Data mining-concepts and techniques